 Guide to Register Labuan Public Fund

-Labuan Public Fund is applicable to securities that are offered for subscription to any member of the general public which has to be registered with the Labuan Financial Services Authority (Labuan FSA) with an approved prospectus of the public fund.
-You can chose to have your Public Fund via the Company structure of a normal Labuan Company or Protected cell company registered under the Labuan Companies Act 1990.
+Labuan Public Fund is applicable to securities that are offered for subscription to any member of the general public which has to be registered with the Labuan Financial Services Authority (Labuan FSA) together with an approved prospectus of the public fund.
+Labuan Public Fund will be registered within Labuan Mutual Fund’s guidelines.
+You can choose to have your Public Fund via the Company structure of a normal Labuan Company or Protected Cell Company registered under the Labuan Companies Act 1990.

 Guide to Register Labuan Public Fund-Operational Requirements

-1. Must appoint a fund manager, trustee, administrator and custodian that are approved by Labuan FSA, they must be independent from each other.
+- Must appoint a fund manager, trustee, administrator and custodian that are approved by Labuan FSA, they must be independent of each other.

-2. If the fund is managed by a non-Labuan licensed fund manager, at least one of the service providers must be approved by Labuan FSA.
+- If the fund is managed by a non-Labuan licensed Labuan fund manager, at least one of the service providers must be approved by Labuan FSA.

-6. Maintain proper accounting and other records of each transaction of its names and registration number, financial position which has to be in line with the Directive on Accounts and Record-Keeping requirement issued by Labuan FSA.
-These records to be indicated clearly on its letterhead, stationery and other documents.
+- Maintain proper accounting and other records of each transaction of its names and registration number, the financial position which has to be in line with the Directive on Accounts and Record-Keeping requirement issued by Labuan FSA.
+These records to be indicated clearly on its letterhead, stationery, and other documents.

-7. To appoint an approved auditor to carry out annual audit of the accounts with submission of two copies of audit report within 6 months after close of financial year.
+- To appoint an approved auditor to carry out an annual audit of the accounts with submission of two copies of the audit report within 6 months after the close of the financial year.

-8. Provide half yearly reporting to the investors, which includes portfolio valuation report showing portfolio mix, net asset value of the investment with an independent verification for the existence of the fund’s assets and the fund’s performance.
+- Provide half-yearly reporting to the investors, which includes a portfolio valuation report showing portfolio mix, the net asset value of the investment with an independent verification for the existence of the fund’s assets and the fund’s performance.

-11. Requirement of an auditor to ensure all asset returned to investors to ensure ordering winding down of the matured fund.
+- The requirement of an auditor to ensure all assets returned to investors to ensure ordering winding down of the matured fund.

-13. To ensure proper policies and procedures are in place with sound compliance framework to safeguard investors’ interests at all times.
+- To ensure proper policies and procedures are in place with a sound compliance framework to safeguard investors’ interests at all times.

 Guide to Register Labuan Public Fund- The Prospectus

-The condition of the PROSPECTUS OF LABUAN PUBLIC FUND should provide full, true and plain disclosure of all facts and circumstances aimed to provide a reasonable assessment by a prospective investor in determining whether to subscribe to the public fund and the prospectus must disclose and contain the following information:-
+The PROSPECTUS of a LABUAN Public Fund should provide full, true and plain disclosure of all facts and circumstances aimed to provide a reasonable assessment by a prospective investor in determining whether to subscribe to the public fund and the prospectus must disclose and contain the following information:-

-1. Description of the fund to include date of issuance, mandate/objective, legal form and structure, tenure, target fund size and geographical focus.
+- Description of the fund to include the date of issuance, mandate/objective, legal form and structure, tenure, target fund size, and geographical focus.

-2. The prospectus must be in national language of Malaysia or English language.
+- The prospectus must be in the national language of Malaysia or the English language.